nikomatsakis/rust-belt-rust-2019/content/polonius.md

 print(y);
 ```

-* Computing these origins only considered dataflow
+* Computing these origins only considered the flow of values
 * Liveness is not relevant

 ---